How to Create a Professional Development Plan

 Next, figure out how and when you can acquire the skills necessary for your future success.
 A good place to start is consulting with your professional association about local, national, and online seminars, as well as workshops and tutorials related to your interests.

 You can also ask your Human Resources and IT departments about any in-house resources.
 And, you can look into any educational opportunities offered at local colleges and adult education programs.

 Plan a Career Trajectory Timeline

-Once you've gathered all this information it's time to consider exactly how you're going to acquire the skills you need by plotting out the following:
+Once you've gathered all this information, it's time to consider exactly how you're going to acquire the skills you need.
+Ask yourself the following questions:

 Then, decide how much time you want to invest in your professional development because you need to balance your career needs with your lifestyle needs.
 Taking on too much at once is a good way to burn out fast.
 You need to figure out what activities will fit into your available time.